 It takes hard work and a little bit of magic to transform random junk into coherent, structurally sound artworks.
 Versatile metalworkers like Tim, who can produce everything from elegant geometry to kooky critters, are a good match for those seeking distinctive home or garden decorations.

-Tread Sculptures gallery and sculpture trail is open to small groups by appointment during COVID restrictions.
+Customers can visit the Tread Sculptures gallery and sculpture trail Monday to Saturday by appointment.
 As the rust creatures multiply and settle in around the river it’s becoming an inspiring destination.